fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice_4.md

 # => [#<Dog:0x00007fd2998561c8>, #<Bird:0x00007fd2998560b0>, #<Turtle:0x00007fd299856088>]
 ```
 #### What is inheritance? *
-Inheritance is a mechanism that allows classes to access methods from classes higher in an hierarchical chain.
+Inheritance is a mechanism that allows classes to access behaviours from classes higher in an hierarchical chain.
 Classes can inherit methods from a single superclass, which gives them access to methods defined in that superclass without having to explicitly define those methods in the subclass. *Note that a class can only inherit from a single other class.*

 Inheritance enables us to model classes that fit a hierarchical relationship (i.e. "is-a" relationships between classes) and reduce the amount of repeated code in our program.
 We can make a class inherit from another class by adding a `<` symbol next to a class definition, followed by the name of the class from which it should inherit methods from.